-I assumed that everything was going to be fine with this, having all of my official documents with me and having read other travellers accounts of the border crossing online, however I actually ended up being temporarily detained at the UAE border because the Immigration Officers did not believe I was me, and then accused me of trying to transport medicines (I had nothing).
-I will write all about the ridiculousness of that situation in a separate article, however this is something to keep in mind as I was shoved around and treated quite aggressively by the border agents.
+I assumed that everything was going to be fine with this, having all of my official documents with me and having read other travellers’ accounts of the border crossing online, however, I actually ended up being temporarily detained at the UAE border.
+The Immigration Officers did not believe I was me, and then accused me of trying to transport medicines (I had nothing).
+I will write all about the ridiculousness of that situation in a separate article, however, this is something to keep in mind as I was shoved around and treated quite aggressively by the border agents.

 Onwards to Dubai